Callery pear causes issues in landscape and pastureland

-“While they may provide shade around home and commercial property, the rapid growth of these trees quickly fills in open spaces, converting them to woodlands,” Elmore said.
-“These trees have the ability to form dense thickets that result in the shading out of native species, causing rapid change in plant and wildlife communities.
-Callery pear is a significant threat to native grasslands and grassland wildlife, but it also invades forested areas.”
+The trees have the ability to form dense thickets that shade out native species, causing a rapid change in plant and wildlife communities.
+The Callery pear is a significant threat to native grasslands and grassland wildlife.
+Callery pear also can invade forests.

 Casey Hentges, host of OSU Extension’s television program Oklahoma Gardening, said due to the dense structure, the Callery pear is an excellent roosting tree for blackbirds, grackles and starlings, all of which can be problematic in neighborhoods and urban areas due to defecation on cars and sidewalks.

 “Although the callery pear is a nice looking tree in the landscape and provides shade around the home, it’s a weak tree and easily damaged by ice and wind, both of which Oklahomans are very familiar.
 If planted near powerlines, homeowners likely will be dealing with power outages during a storm due to limbs falling on power lines,” Hentges said.
 “In addition, the flowers on the tree produce an unpleasant smell of rotting fish.”

 When it comes to control, Elmore said zero tolerance for Callery pear is recommended.